teuk/mediabot_v3/plugins/scripts/README.md

 .scriptdryrun config
 .scriptdryrun timers
 .scriptdryrun canceltimers
+.scriptdryrun events
+.scriptdryrun clearevents
+.scriptdryrun reload
 ```

 `timers` lists armed script timers (name, remaining/total delay, origin
 channel/nick/command, script). `canceltimers` cancels every armed timer and
-frees its pending slot; it never creates or executes anything.
+frees its pending slot; it never creates or executes anything. `events` shows
+the event routes, counters and per-(event, channel) cooldown windows
+(cooling/ready); `clearevents` resets the cooldown windows only — routes,
+counters and timers are untouched, and nothing is ever executed. `reload`
+re-reads every plugin key from the in-memory configuration (use it after
+`.reloadconf`/`.rehash`, which reload the file but never touch plugins) and
+lists what changed; counters, cooldown windows and armed timers are kept —
+an armed timer always fires with the config snapshot it was armed with.